parraletz/space/src/content/blog/zero-to-hero/08-0-to-platform-eng-day8.md

   - IaC
   - terraform
   - CI/CD
-  - "AWS CDK"
+  - 'AWS CDK'
 seo:
   image:
     src: '/post-day8.webp'
     alt: 'Day 8'

-isFeatured: true
+commentsEnabled: true
 ---

 Welcome to Week 2 of the Zero to Platform Engineer in 30 Days challenge! 🚀 This week, we’re diving into Infrastructure as Code (IaC) and CI/CD pipelines, two cornerstones of modern platform engineering.
 Today, we’ll focus on understanding what IaC is, why it matters, and how it helps manage infrastructure efficiently.

 ## What Is Infrastructure as Code (IaC)?